-Students must satisfy the following requirements for admission to the honors program.
+You must satisfy the following requirements for admission to the honors program.

-Application to the Psychology Honors Program is also available in the Psychology Department, 335 Fawcett.
+Application to the psychology honors program is also available in the psychology department, 335 Fawcett.